A model of interacting dark fluids tested with supernovae and Baryon Acoustic Oscillations data: Fit to supernovae data

-Only with SNe Ia the value $\Omega_M$ is poorly constrained (see table \ref{table}) but with joined data sets, the current best value is $\Omega_M=0.308 \pm 0.012$ \citep{Ade:2015xua}.
+Only with SNe Ia the value $\Omega_{\rm m}$ is poorly constrained (see table \ref{table}) but with joined data sets, the current best value is $\Omega_{\rm m}=0.308 \pm 0.012$ \cite{Ade:2015xua}.
 An important point is that for most of interacting dark energy models both the dark matter and the baryonic matter fluids are assumed to interact with the dark energy, but as the nature of the baryonic matter is known from ground experiment, the type of interaction allowed between this matter and the hypothetical dark energy is strongly constrained.
-Therefore a more conservative approach would be to allow only dark matter (accounting for $\Omega_{DM} = 0.268 \pm 0.013$ \citep{Ade:2015xua}) to interact with dark energy and account for this interaction with a new term in the bias quantity describing the different behavior of the baryonic matter and the dark matter in the cosmic history.
-The fact that the best fit from the QFC model is $\Omega_M = 0.27$ might be a hint pointing to this requirement of having non-interacting baryonic matter \citep{Amendola:2001rc}.
+Therefore a more conservative approach would be to allow only dark matter (accounting for $\Omega_{DM} = 0.268 \pm 0.013$ \cite{Ade:2015xua}) to interact with dark energy and account for this interaction with a new term in the bias quantity describing the different behavior of the baryonic matter and the dark matter in the cosmic history.
+The fact that the best fit from the QFC model is lower ($\Omega_{\rm m} = 0.29$) might be a hint pointing to this requirement of having non-interacting baryonic matter \cite{Amendola:2001rc}.
+In order to improve the constraint of the parameter $\delta_g$, we now turn to a second dataset and perform a second data analysis in the next section.